 Using a dissecting needle, attempt to probe the connection between the ejaculatory duct and urethra.

-The ejaculatory duct conveys sperm and seminal fluid from the vas deferens and seminal vesicle into the urethra.
+The ejaculatory duct conveys sperm and seminal fluid from the ductus deferens and seminal vesicle into the urethra.
 The prostate adds its secretions via twenty or thirty small ducts visible as small openings along the length of the prostatic urethra.

 8a.
 INTERNAL ILIAC ARTERY- ANTERIOR DIVISION